Mission: Impossible – Rogue Nation: Plot

 Later, Benji and Ethan are found by Luther and Brandt.
 Luther discovers that the data, which was copied by Benji earlier before finding Ilsa, is an encrypted British government virtual red box that requires the biometrics of the prime minister of the United Kingdom to unlock it.
 They all travel to London, but Lane's men abduct Benji during the team's meeting with Ilsa at King's Cross railway station and use him to blackmail Ethan into decrypting and delivering the data to him.
 Despite Brandt's protests, Ethan accepts the mission.
 Brandt secretly reveals their location to Hunley.

-In Oxford, Hunley, Brandt, and Ethan (disguised as Atlee) meet the Prime Minister, who confirms that The Syndicate was a secret project proposed by Atlee to recruit former intelligence agents and perform missions without oversight and zero accountability, which the Prime Minister unequivocally rejected.
+In Oxford, Hunley, Brandt, and Ethan (disguised as Atlee) meet the Prime Minister, who confirms that The Syndicate was a secret black project proposed by Atlee to recruit former intelligence agents and perform illegal missions without oversight and zero accountability, which the Prime Minister unequivocally rejected.
 Ethan tranquilizes the Prime Minister; he and Brandt secure the Prime Minister's biometrics, allowing Luther to decrypt the file.
 When the real Atlee arrives, Ethan and Brandt force him to admit that he secretly started The Syndicate without the Prime Minister's knowledge before Lane hijacked it, after which Atlee tried to frame Ilsa.

 When decrypting the file, the red box actually contains access to £2.4 billion in numerous accounts.
 Ethan destroys the data after deducing that Lane plans to fund The Syndicate with the money.
 Arriving at the meeting place arranged by Lane, Ethan finds Benji strapped to a bomb and wearing a headset and contact lens camera to serve as Lane's proxy alongside Ilsa.
 Ethan tells Lane that he has memorized the data and offers himself in exchange for Benji's safety.
 Benji escapes after Lane remotely disarms the bomb while Vinter's men chase Ethan and Ilsa through the Tower of London.
 Ilsa kills Vinter while Lane, who pursues Ethan, is lured into a bulletproof glass cell and gassed unconscious.

-Having witnessed an IMF success firsthand, Hunley returns to the Senate committee and claims that their previous meeting served as the first part of an elaborate plan to help Ethan and his team expose and shut down The Syndicate, convincing the committee to restore the IMF.
+Having witnessed an IMF success firsthand, Hunley returns to the Senate committee and claims that their previous meeting served as the first part of an elaborate plan to help Ethan and his team expose and bring down The Syndicate, persuading the committee to restore the IMF.
 After the meeting, Brandt welcomes Hunley as the new IMF Secretary.